Features

 3. CCost build-upPer element rebuild rate from BCIS rebuilding cost data: superstructure, internal finishes, services, externals.
 Locality factor applied.
 Quality factor applied.

-4. DAllowancesDemolition (typically 4–7%), site clearance, professional fees (typically 12–15%), VAT (recoverable / irrecoverable), contingencies, inflation provision (typically 12 months for annual review).
+1. DAllowancesDemolition (typically 4–7%), site clearance, professional fees (typically 12–15%), VAT (recoverable / irrecoverable), contingencies, inflation provision.

 Reinstatement Cost FAQs